 Note!
-All instructions in this guide are for Ubuntu 10.04 LTS.
-At this time, it is the only supported Linux host distribution for development.
+All instructions in this guide are for Ubuntu 10.04 LTS and Ubuntu 11.10.
+At this time, these are the only supported Linux host distributions for development.

 Note!
 In previous DVSDK releases there has been a Getting Started Guide explaining how to set up the DVSDK.
 This document replaces and extends the Getting Started Guide for DVSDK 3.xx and is a new document in the EZSDK superseding the Getting Started Guide.